chandralek/dispatch/README.md

 # Dispatch Service.

-## This service is written is GO, Hence
+## This service is written is GO, Hence GO needs to be installed and this code should be